 It is a common error to be thrown out by a non-reflective surface between us and the image.
 See the drawing of the two rocks below.

 There is a section of broken water near to the large rock and that breaks the surface image up.
 The temptation might be to measure our reflection from the edge of the broken water.
 This would be wrong.
 We need to measure the equal distance from the base of the rock so our reflection in the calm water only shows the top of the large rock.
 The small rock is on the edge of the calm water so all the reflected image is shown.

 If we get ripples, this will throw out our calculations and the reflected image could well appear much longer than the original as the wave structure is picking up the reflection over a greater distance - as in the drawing of the post to the right.
 The width of the reflected post may also be thrown out as well by the water angles.

 This is a complex area for examination and I may well return to it at a future date, but hopefully you will have a clearer understanding of why we see what we see in waves and ripples and reflections of things on the water.

-I hope this page has given you some pointers for the next time you are drawing a boat on or off water, along with reflections in the water.
+I hope this page has given you some pointers for the next time you are drawing a boat in or off water, along with its reflection.